tonxapi/sample/backend-ruby/readme.md

 ```

 # Execution
-Under the root folder `backend-ruby` and follow the command line
+Navigate to the project's root folder `backend-ruby` and use the following command lines based on your desired functionality:

 ## Ton simple transfer
 ```